-Strong Medicare quality ratings; families often praise beautiful, well-maintained campus grounds.
+Strong Medicare quality ratings; public reviewers often praise beautiful, well-maintained campus grounds.
 Still worth an in-person visit.

 based on 50 Google reviews